TriLab-bioinf/WORKSHOP2024_2/SNP_calling.md

    ILLUMINACLIP:fastaWithAdaptersEtc:seed mismatches:palindrome clip threshold:simple clip threshold

 ● fastaWithAdaptersEtc: specifies the path to a fasta file containing all the adapters, PCR sequences etc. The naming of the various sequences within this file determines how they are used.
-See below.

 ● seedMismatches: specifies the maximum mismatch count which will still allow a full match to be performed